Classic Patch Panel Connection Report

-- A report in XML format will appear in your Web browser
+- A report in XML format appears in your Web browser with

-with a format similar to the following example.
-The report displays
+a format similar to the following example.
+The report displays the

-the name of any associated patch panels or device racks in the upper
+name of any associated patch panels or device racks in the upper right

-right corner.
-Connection and circuit information are displayed for
+corner.
+Connection and circuit information are displayed for each

-each port.
-In the following example, the Scott Elementary Patch Panel
+port.
+In the following example, the Scott Elementary Patch Panel card

-card contains six ports.
-According to the report, we can see
+contains six ports.
+According to the report, we can see that

-that port number 1 is connected to a 4 port media converter and the
+port number 1 is connected to a 4 port media converter and the Scott

-Scott Elementary fiber optic cable which contains fiber number 1 (a
+Elementary fiber optic cable which contains fiber number 1 (a blue

-blue fiber in a blue buffer tube).
-From the report, we can also see
+fiber in a blue buffer tube).
+From the report, we can also see that

 1" circuit.
 Port 5 and 6 are open ports.
 In other words, they have

 no connections.
-NOTE: If the report looks different than the screenshot below, please go to the Flexible Patch Panel Report topic.
+IMPORTANT: If the report looks different than the screenshot below, please go to the Flexible Patch Panel Report topic.